kpblcaoo/sboxmgr/docs/user-guide/profiles.md

 # Profiles

-Profiles in SBoxMgr allow you to customize configuration generation, filtering, and export settings.
+Profiles in SBoxMgr allow you to customize configuration generation, filtering, and export settings using JSON configuration files.

 ## Overview

 A profile is a JSON configuration file that defines:
-- Subscription settings
+- Subscription settings and preferences
-- Export preferences
+- Export configuration and routing
-- Filtering rules
+- Filtering rules and exclusions
-- Routing configuration
+- Custom middleware and postprocessors
-- Custom middleware
+- Security policies

 ## Profile Structure